KYVENetwork/docs/docs/validators/protocol_nodes/overview.md

 - **Pool**
   - A storage pool where validators upload and validate data which then gets archived on a web3 storage provider
   - Validators can earn rewards by successfully proposing data bundles which get accepted by the network
-  - Validators are disincentivized by slashing for acting maliciously
+  - Validators are punished by slashing for acting maliciously

 ## Summary on how to run a protocol node